 The Column Mappings tab

 This tab allows Users with Administrator permission to add and delete column mappings.

-To delete an existing mapping, click the X in the far right Actions column of the table for the mapping you wish to delete.
+To delete an existing mapping, click the X in the far right Actions column of the table for the mapping you wish to delete. *** UPDATE ***